Factorization in Finitely-Presented Monoids: Introduction

 In Section~\ref{eg-sect} we give explicit constructions of finitely-presented cancellative monoids that have various pathological factorization behaviors, to demonstrate the sharpness of our results from Section~\ref{duo-sect}.
-More specifically, in Proposition~\ref{elasticity-eg} we exhibit a one-relation cancellative bounded factorization monoid that does not have accepted elasticity, but satisfies the Structure Theorem for Unions.
-Then, in Proposition~\ref{no-structure-eg}, we construct a two-relation cancellative bounded factorization monoid that does not satisfy the Structure Theorem for Unions.
+More specifically, in Proposition~\ref{elasticity-eg} we exhibit a one-relation cancellative bounded-factorization monoid that does not have accepted elasticity, but satisfies the Structure Theorem for Unions.
+Then, in Proposition~\ref{no-structure-eg}, we construct a two-relation cancellative bounded-factorization monoid that does not satisfy the Structure Theorem for Unions.
 There are few monoids in the literature, of any flavor, that fail to satisfy that theorem, with the first appearing in~\cite{FGKT}.